 Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH ist als Vergabestelle bei öffentlichen Ausschreibungen in Deutschland, Österreich oder der Schweiz registriert. Öffentliche Auftraggeber sind verpflichtet, Aufträge ab bestimmten Schwellenwerten auszuschreiben.
 Sie finden hier alle veröffentlichten Vergaben dieser Organisation.

-Die Auftragsverteilung bei Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH: Unternehmensberatung & Recht (26%), Bildung & Weiterbildung (14%), Öffentliche Verwaltung (10%), Transportmittel (5%), Medizintechnik (5%).
+Die Auftragsverteilung bei Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH: Unternehmensberatung & Recht (24%), Bildung & Weiterbildung (11%), Öffentliche Verwaltung (9%), Transportmittel (9%), Reinigung & Umweltschutz (6%).
 Diese Verteilung basiert auf den CPV-Codes der erfassten Vergabeverfahren.

 Grundsätzlich können sich alle Unternehmen auf Ausschreibungen von Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH bewerben, die die in den Vergabeunterlagen genannten Eignungskriterien erfüllen.
 Dazu gehören oft Nachweise zur fachlichen Eignung, wirtschaftlichen Leistungsfähigkeit und Zuverlässigkeit.
 Die Beschaffung ist für Lieferanten aus dem gesamten EU-Raum zugänglich.